 A. A Uniform Deposit Waiver will be granted only to an employer for "Uniforms," as defined by 454 CMR 27.02, which reads:

-All special wearing apparel whatsoever which is worn by the employee as a condition of employment.
-It will be presumed that uniforms worn by the employees of any establishment are worn as a condition of employment if such uniforms are of similar design, color, or material and/or form part of the decorative pattern of the establishment or to distinguish the employee as an employee of the place of work.
+All special apparel, including footwear, which is worn by an employee as a condition of employment.
+It shall be presumed that a uniform worn by an employee of any establishment is worn as a condition of employment if the uniform is of similar design, color, or material, or it forms part of the decorative pattern of the establishment to distinguish a person as an employee of the place of work.

 1. The nature of employer's business;

 3. The number of uniforms that employer must purchase in any calendar year in relation to the cost to the employer of each such uniform; and